Cambodian genocide: The Cambodian Genocide Project

 The tribunal tried and convicted three of the senior Khmer Rouge leaders, Kang Kek Iew (Duch) chief of the Tuol Sleng extermination prison in Phnom Penh, Nuon Chea (Brother Number Two) chief ideologist, and Khieu Samphan Head of State.
 Pol Pot, Brother Number One, died before trials began.
 Ieng Sary, Khmer Rouge Foreign Minister was tried but died before his verdict.
 Although only a few Khmer Rouge leaders were tried, over 350,000 Cambodians attended the trials in person, and they received considerable publicity by radio and television.
 In polls of Cambodians taken by the International Republican Institute and the University of California at Berkeley over two thirds of Cambodians surveyed expressed their support for the ECCC and said it had contributed significantly to their understanding of the crimes of the Khmer Rouge.

 In 1999, Duch was interviewed by Nic Dunlop and Nate Thayer and admitted his guilt for crimes carried out in Tuol Sleng prison, where up to 17,000 political prisoners were executed.
 He expressed sorrow for his actions, stating that he was willing to stand trial and give evidence against his former comrades.
 During his trial in February and March 2009, Duch admitted that he was responsible for the crimes carried out at Tuol Sleng.
 On 26 July 2010, he was found guilty on charges of crimes against humanity, torture, and murder and was sentenced to 35 years in prison.
 On 3 February 2012 his previous sentence was replaced with life imprisonment.
 Duch died of lung disease in September 2020.

 Nuon Chea ("Brother Number Two") was arrested on 19 September 2007.
 At the end of his 2013 trial he denied all charges, stating that he had not given orders "to mistreat or kill people to deprive them of food or commit any genocide."
 He was convicted in 2014 and sentenced to life imprisonment.
 He has expressed remorse and accepted moral responsibility for his crimes, stating "I would like to sincerely apologize to the public, the victims, the families, and all Cambodian people."

-After being located in an opulent Phnom Penh villa, Ieng Sary was arrested on 12 November 2007 and indicted for crimes against humanity, as was his wife Ieng Thirith, who had been an unofficial adviser to the regime.
+After being located in an opulent Phnom Penh villa, Ieng Sary was arrested on 12 November 2007 and indicted for crimes against humanity, as was his wife Ieng Thirith (née Khieu), who had been an unofficial adviser to the regime.
 On 17 November 2011, following evaluations from medical experts, Thirith was found to be unfit to stand trial due to a mental condition.
 Sary died of heart failure in 2013 while his trial was in progress.

 Another senior Khmer Rouge leader, Khieu Samphan, was arrested on 19 November 2007 and charged with crimes against humanity.
 He was convicted in 2014 and sentenced to life imprisonment.
 At a hearing on 23 June 2017, Samphan stated a desire to bow to the memory of his guiltless victims, while also claiming that he suffered for those who fought for their ideal to have a brighter future.